ddimaria/wmcp/wmcp-361/README.md

 Determining an investors risk level is the first step in creating a portfolio.
 A **risk tolerance questionnaire (RTQ)** is used to estimate investor risk tolerance (risk level is expressed as an equity target).

-**Mean Variance Optimization (MVO)** is the most common form of portfolio optimizatio (created by Harry Markowitz).
+**Mean Variance Optimization (MVO)** is the most common form of portfolio optimization (created by Harry Markowitz).
 It has 3 major inputs: (1) return (2) standard deviation (3) correlation between asset classes.
 The goal is to optimize the returns for a given level of risk.
 Complex portfolios add diversification and are more efficient than basic portfolios.
 This is consistent with modern portfolio theory.
 This complexity can be reduced if picking a single fund that holds all of the diversified assets.

 ### Return Predictors